Our Last Crusade or the Rise of a New World: Manga

+Volumes

 Anime

 An anime television series adaptation was announced at the "Fantasia Bunko Dai Kanshasai 2019" event on October 20, 2019.
-The series was animated by Silver Link and directed by Shin Ōnuma and Mirai Minato, with Kento Shimoyama handling series composition and Kaori Sato as character designer and chief animation director.
+The series was animated by Silver Link and directed by Shin Oonuma and Mirai Minato, with Kento Shimoyama handling series composition and Kaori Sato as character designer and chief animation director.
 Seima Iwahashi, Ryōta Tomura, and Ryūichirō Fujinaga of Elements Garden composed the series' music.
 The series aired from October 7 to December 23, 2020, on AT-X and other channels.
 Kaori Ishihara performed the opening theme "Against.", while Sora Amamiya performed the ending theme "Koori no Torikago" (氷の鳥籠).

 Funimation acquired the series and streamed it on its website in North America and Britain and Ireland, and on AnimeLab in Australia and New Zealand.
 On October 27, 2020, Funimation announced that the series would receive an English dub, which premiered the following day.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.

-On October 1, 2021, it was announced that a sequel had been green-lit.
-It was later revealed to be a second season that is set to premiere in 2023.